-There are plenty of expenses to running a business today, however while many of them are necessary, you shouldn’t be spending too much on phone service.
+There are plenty of expenses to running a business today, however while many of them are necessary, you shouldn’t be spending too much on landline service.
 In the past, it was common for businesses to spend hundreds of dollars each month for multiple service lines.
 Today, however, thanks to solutions such as VoIP phone services, the days of spending extravagant amounts of money are finally gone.

 What is VoIP